Ida’s impact from the Gulf Coast to Northeast — by the numbers

-The storm and its remnants have caused almost four dozen confirmed fatalities, the majority from flooding in New Jersey, New York, Pennsylvania and Connecticut.
+The storm and its remnants have caused almost four dozen confirmed fatalities, the majority due to flooding in New Jersey, New York, Pennsylvania and Connecticut.
 This death toll is expected to rise.

-The name “Ida” will almost surely be retired due to its costs to life and property.
+The name Ida will almost surely be retired due to its costs to life and property.
 It was the sixth named storm to make landfall in the United States during the 2021 season, which is still approaching its peak.

 Below, we’ve compiled Ida’s key stats to date.